Carne Picada

 • Whole peeled tomatoes.
 Canned and in its juices.

 • Spices.
-Dried oregano, cumin, coriander, paprika, and chili pepper.
+Dried oregano, cumin, coriander, paprika, chili pepper, kosher salt, and black pepper.

 beef chuck roast in Dutch oven.